WojciechMula/recovercr3/README.rst

 Background
 --------------------------------------------------------------------------------

-I spent a beautiful day in forest, capturing cold sunny morning, catching the goldcrest and hoping to meet the red deer.
-At home I copied half of pictures from a memory card and suddenly the card became unreadable...
+I spent a beautiful day in a forest, capturing cold sunny morning, catching the goldcrest and hoping to meet the red deer.
+At home, I copied half of the pictures from a memory card and suddenly the card became unreadable...
 This is how the story of this program begins.